DongqingSun96/STRIDE/README.md

 STRIDE --help
 usage: STRIDE [-h] [-v] {deconvolve,plot} ...

-STRIDE (Spatial TRanscRIptomics DEconvolution by topic modelling) is a cell- type deconvolution tool for spatial transcriptomics by using single-cell transcriptomics data.
+STRIDE (Spatial TRanscrIptomics DEconvolution by topic modelling) is a cell- type deconvolution tool for spatial transcriptomics by using single-cell transcriptomics data.